Table of Contents

 Using a reduced settings profile for graphics related features in the Options Menu in-game is recommended if you are experiencing impacts to performance and/or stability.

 Games in general require significant system resources, try closing down as many extraneous applications as possible before launching.
 Review your antivirus' support page or help for a 'gaming mode' or similar option and enable that prior to play.

-There are steps on how to do this here, but follow those directions very closely because if done incorrectly you can affect the system's ability to start up.
+Official Microsoft steps on how to perform a “clean boot” are available here, but please follow those directions very closely because if done incorrectly you can affect the system's ability to start up.